goodblockio/drealms-standard/README.md

 ## Application Token Interface (ATI)

-Nifty's novel ATI feature makes developing NFT's as familiar as making regular game assets.
-A token's ATI defines data types and formatting so the Nifty Unity Plugin knows what to expect when querying for NFT data on-chain.
+dRealms's novel ATI feature makes developing NFT's as familiar as making regular game assets.
+A token's ATI defines data types and formatting so the dRealms Unity Plugin knows what to expect when querying for NFT data on-chain.

 ```
 {
-    "comment": "This file was generated with nifty-atigen.",
+    "comment": "This file was generated with dRealms-atigen.",
-    "version": "nifty-atigen/1.0",
+    "version": "dRealms-atigen/1.0",
     "engine": {
         "name": "unity",
         "version": "2019.6.5"